antortjim/Thesis-Code/scripts/README.md

 * A `peptide_summary_intensity_moFF_run.tab` file created by moFF or by aggregate_fractions.R
 * A `experimental_design.tsv` file storing the sample organisation
-* Several flags to fine tune the behaviour
+* Several flags to fine tune the behaviour: which contrast to test, etc.

 ### Output